web-platform-tests/wpt/docs/_appendix/reverting.md

 Once a revert has happened, the maintainers of the affected systems are expected to work with the original patch author to resolve the problem so that the change can be relanded.
-A reasonable timeframe to do s is within one week.
+A reasonable timeframe to do so is within one week.

 [CSS build system]: https://github.com/web-platform-tests/wpt/tree/master/css/tools